Note: This unit version is currently being edited and is subject to change!

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Professional Conduct (Level 3)

-The late penalty for all practical exercises is 20% of the awarded mark per day late; maximum 5 days late (after that: 0).
+The late penalty for all practical exercises is 20% of the awarded mark per day late; maximum 5 days late (after that: 0 credits).

 The security analysis and engineering concepts will be assessed in a 2 hour written final exam in the examination period.

-You must get 40% in the final exam to pass the unit, regardless of the sum of your individual marks.
+Students must get 40% in the final exam to pass the unit, regardless of the sum of individual marks.

 There may be statistically defensible moderation when combining the marks from each component to ensure consistency of marking between markers, and alignment of final grades with unit outcomes.

 |Assessment Feedback:||Feedback on the progress of the projects will be given throughout the semester in the tutorial after the lecture.|